ryanbarry/httpd/README.md

 Implementation
 --------------
-I like C/C++ and plan on using mostly C but with basic C++ features where that makes sense.
+I like C/C++ and plan on using mostly C but with basic C++ features where they makes sense.
 I don't want to go crazy with objects or templates or any of the esoteric features of C++, just enough to be easier than straight C.